How To Get Around The Lakes From Keswick

 Whether you bring your own bike or choose to hire one while you’re here, exploring the Lakes by bike is a great way to get around and keep fit at the same time.
-You can hire a mountain bike or e-bike from Keswick Bikes, or visit the nearby Cyclewise Whinlatter to explore Whinlatter forest by bike.
+You can hire a mountain bike from Cyclewise Whinlatter to explore Whinlatter forest by bike.

 For a list of cycling routes in Keswick, as well as downloadable route maps, click here.

 You can explore Derwentwater and the surrounding areas by Keswick Launch.
 Embark from the Keswick jetty - near Theatre By The Lake - and cruise around Derwentwater, with the opportunity to disembark along the way, or stay on the launch for the full 50 minute cruise.
 There are seven stops throughout the cruise, giving you the opportunity to disembark and explore, so this is a great way to see the areas surrounding Keswick.

 For more information about Keswick Launch, and a map of the lake and stopping off points, click here.